Professor Ivo: The New 52

-In 2011, The New 52 presents a reboot of the DC Comics universe.
-During the New 52 origin of the Justice League, in Justice League (vol. 2) #4, S.T.A.R.
-Labs Employee files revealed Anthony Ivo as a 37-year-old male who serves as Head of the Cellular and Structural Biology department at Ivy University for over a decade before joining and becoming director of the S.T.A.R.
-Labs project known as the Red Room (tasked with collecting and analyzing foreign, extraterrestrial and sentient technology deemed dangerous).
-Professor Ivo pioneers the "organic pattern process", technology that mimics organic life down to a cellular level, which leads to the creation of the A-Maze Operating System.
+In 2011, The New 52 rebooted the DC Comics universe.
+During the New 52 origin of the Justice League, Ivo appeared as a former biology professor at Ivy University before becoming director of the Red Room, a S.T.A.R.
+Labs project that collects and analyzes technology.
+Ivo pioneers the "organic pattern process", technology that mimics organic life down to a cellular level, which leads to the creation of the A-Maze Operating System.
 A parallel support program based on Ivo's design, the B-Maze Operating System, is built without Ivo's knowledge.
 It has showed results comparable to those of A-Maze OS.
 The same files note that Ivo is unpredictable, disappearing for days at a time and often consumed by personal projects not authorized or approved by S.T.A.R.
 Labs.
 Ivo's thanatophobia manifests in panic attacks and drug use, and leads to several confrontations with Ivo's fellow team members.

 Year later, Amazo fights and is defeated by the Justice League, apparently the result of further development of the A-Maze OS.
 Ivo fakes his death, then teams up with a mysterious villain known as the Outsider to establish a new Secret Society of Super Villains.
+It is also revealed that he created a version of Shaggy Man.

+In Dark Nights: Metal, Ivo appears as a member of the Science Squad during Barbatos' invasion.

 Powers and abilities

-Professor Ivo is a criminal mastermind and a scientific genius, skilled in genetics, biology, programming, robotics, artificial intelligence, and engineering.
-According to JLA: Year One, he was able to obtain some of his knowledge and expertise by studying the technology and biology of aliens and super-villains.
+Anthony Ivo is a criminal mastermind and a scientific genius, skilled in genetics, biology, programming, robotics, artificial intelligence, and engineering.
+According to JLA: Year One, he obtained some of his knowledge and expertise by studying the technology and biology of aliens and super-villains.
 He is responsible for the creation of various artificially intelligent androids including Amazo and, with help from T.O.
 Morrow, the Tomorrow Woman.
-Ivo has intense thanatophobia, with the one exception being a short time when he believed suicide was preferable to increasing pain and immobility (though even then, his fear prevented him from attempting the act himself).
+Ivo has intense thanatophobia, with the one exception being a short time when he believed suicide was preferable to increasing pain and immobility.

 As a result of his immortality elixir, Ivo's skin seems to be invulnerable to conventional weapons, fire, and most forms of energy attack.
-It is not known if his aging has been completely halted, but Ivo himself believed his first elixir would extend his life for five hundred years and that he could consume more elixir when it wore off.
-The elixir presumably makes him immune to all disease and poison as well.
-Ivo has never succeeded in making a version that didn't cause disfigurement or mutation, and has never been able to remove the disfigurement without also removing his immortality.
+It is unknown if his aging is completely halted, but Ivo believes that his first elixir would extend his life for five hundred years and that he can consume more elixir when it wears off.

-Professor Ivo's Androids
+Ivo's androids

-The following androids were created by Professor Ivo:
+The following androids were created by Anthony Ivo: